Airplane Scatter – Documentation v2.4b

 Yield interval: 8 ms trigger, 0 ms sleep (pure event-loop yield via setTimeout(r, 0)).
 The zero-delay return is sufficient because the envelope cache eliminates most of the computation that previously caused long synchronous stretches.

 Large radius requests are broken into hexagonal overlapping tile queries because the APIs have a strict maximum radius of 250 Nautical Miles (≈463 km).
+All five sources are queried simultaneously per tile (using Promise.all).
+The JSON responses are automatically merged, and any duplicate aircraft are filtered out using their unique ICAO 24-bit addresses.
+If a source is offline or returns an HTML Cloudflare challenge instead of JSON, the plugin safely ignores it without crashing and continues processing the remaining sources.
 An explicit 500 ms delay between tile points prevents API rate-limiting.

 5.11 · fmdx.org TX Database – Server-Side Cache